 Cardiovascular Immunology

-We study the immune response in mouse models of cardiovascular diseases.
+We study the immune response in preclinical models of cardiovascular diseases.
 The immune response is a highly coordinated process that involves diverse cell populations.
-Transcriptomic analysis helps elucidate modes of immune dysregulation in these diseases.
+High dimensional analysis helps elucidate immune pathways in these diseases.
 Our insight informs the molecular targets of immunotherapies aimed at improving disease outcomes.

 Protein Engineering

-We use directed evolution to engineer proteins with novel therapeutic activity.
+We use directed evolution and de novo design to engineer proteins with novel therapeutic activity.
 Directed evolution is an iterative process of mutating, screening and enriching for proteins with desired characteristics.
-We create proteins with ultrahigh affinity and specificity to targets of interest.
+We create proteins with appropriate affinity and specificity to targets of interest.
 The proteins we discover enlist novel mechanisms to treat cardiovascular disease.

 Pharmacokinetic Modeling

 Cardiovascular diseases (CVD) are the leading cause of death worldwide.
 They’re likely to impact us or someone we care about.
-Fortunately, a century of major strides in their treatment and management that have significantly reduced deaths.
-But, additional progress requires new biological insight and medical innovation.
+Additional progress requires new biological insight and medical innovation.

 We’ve only just begun to appreciate how immune-reliant the heart is.
-In many ways, the immune system is indispensable for maintaining cardiac function.
-In the context of CVD, insufficient or excessive immune activity exacerbates disease.
+In many ways, the immune system is responsible for maintaining cardiac function but is also culpuble for its dysfunction.
 Tuning the immune response holds untapped potential in the treatment of CVD.